dten/computus/README.md

 extern crate computus;
 ```

-then you can find when Easter is for a particular year with
+then you can find when Easter is for a particular year with:

 ```rust
 // For Gregorian calendars